 How to get an allotment

-Getting an allotment can take time as waiting lists are long, but in the first instance you should contact your local authority – this will be your Parish, Town, Borough, City or District Council.
-They will be able to provide you with a directory of local sites, from where you’ll be able to add your name to a list for your nearest site.
+Getting an allotment can take time as waiting lists are long, but in the first instance you should contact your local authority - this will be your Parish, Town, Borough, City or District Council.
+The government website has a search facility for the larger local authority websites click here, many of these will also list contact details for town and parish councils.
+Your local authority will be able to provide you with a directory of local sites, from where you’ll be able to add your name to a list for your nearest site.
+There is no central point of information for allotments in Northern Ireland but some councils do provide them, the National Trust provide them on a number of their properties and there are private allotments such as Ards Allotments Co Down.

-If there appears to be no allotments in your area, then we recommend you find five like minded people who would like an allotment and are registered council tax payers.
+If there appears to be no allotments in your area, then we recommend you find five like minded people who would like an allotment and are on the electoral roll or registered council tax payers.
 Then individually and collectively, submit a formal letter to the local council.
 Send one (you can put all six letters in one envelope) by recorded delivery and one hand delivered, with at least two witnesses present.
 All local authorities have a mandatory obligation to provide allotment provision under Section 23 of the 1908 Small Holdings and Allotments Act.
 (But be warned there is no time scale attached to this process and unfortunately this process cannot be used in London, as the rule only applies outside of the capital thanks to the London Government Act 1963.)
+The Society recommendation is that authorities should supply 20 plots (or .5 hectare) per 1,000 households.

 If you have no luck with the local authority and established private landlords, then your next step might have to be a sideways one... look around your neighbourhood and see if you can spot any vacant land which would make a good allotment.
 Find out who owns the land and ask away, it might just be possible that you can use it for growing on.